Practical solutions to chronic stress

 It works because deep, long inhalations expand your bronchioles – the passageways in your lungs to the tiny alveoli where oxygen enters the blood and carbon dioxide leaves it.
 The parasympathetic nervous system is in charge of constricting the bronchioles, so by making them swell up with a big breath, you activate the parasympathetic nervous system to bring them back to their 'resting' size.

-2. Quick relaxation exercise
+2. Try a quick relaxation exercise

 Deliberate relaxation directly triggers the parasympathetic nervous system.
 Relaxed muscles send messages to the alarm centres in the brain (the amygdala) that nothing is alerting the body to a threat.
 Everyone has their own ways to relax but it is sometimes too easy to forget that even micromovements in our muscles can make a great difference in our mental and physical state.